-Where is Nevada state in the United States?
+Where is Nevada?
+Location of Nevada in the United States.

 Known as the Battle Born State, Nevada exists in the Western Region of the United States.
 While Nevada is not quite a coastal state, it is very near to the Atlantic Ocean, the only barrier being California.
 Due to its proximity to a U.S. coastline, Nevada’s weather changes based on the cool fronts traveling inward from the ocean.
 With Utah in the east and Arizona in the southeast, Nevada is surrounded by three other states in the U.S. Oregon and Idaho lie to the north of Nevada.
 As mentioned, California is towards the west.